 Treatment and care for multiple sclerosis (MS) doesn’t end when you walk out of your doctor’s office.
-While having a great team of doctors, nurses, and other healthcare provides is important, it’s equally important to have network of support from friends, family, mentors, neighbors, and people who can help you understand and deal with the symptoms, setbacks, and progression of MS.
+It is certainly important to have a great healthcare team.
+However, it’s equally important to have support from family, friends, and others who can help you deal with the challenges of MS.

 MS is unpredictable.
-Each week brings new ups and down, new challenges and victories, and new questions and concerns for people living with and helping people who are living with MS. A group of people who can come together to face a challenge is stronger and better than a single person alone.
+Each week brings new ups and downs for both patients and their caregivers.
+A group of people who can come together to face a challenge is stronger and better than a single person alone.

 Help Your Caregiver Assess the Situation

 You and your caregiver do not have to face this disease alone.
-Support from other family or professionals can help relieve stress, reevaluate approaches to treatment, and offer new perspectives on the caregiving relationship.
+Support from your wider network and your doctor can help relieve stress.
+Your doctor can help reevaluate treatment approaches if necessary.
+They can also offer new perspectives on the caregiving relationship.

 Reach Out for Support

-The NFCA supports caregivers and patients through education and mentorship.
+- Caregiver Action Network (CAN): CAN supports caregivers and patients through education and mentorship.
 They also connect caregivers with organizations that may be able to provide help or assistance.
-The NFCA can be found at http://www.nfcacares.org/.

-The RCI provides caregivers with educational programs and publications that promote caregiver health, skills, and resilience.
-The RCI can be found at http://rci.gsw.edu/.
+- Rosalynn Carter Institute for Caregiving (RCI): The RCI provides caregivers with educational programs and publications that promote caregiver health, skills, and resilience.

 Keep a List

-As the physical demands of caring for an ailing person increase, many caregivers neglect their own health.
-The needs and desires of the patient supersedes the needs of a caregiver’s health, such as getting regular exercise, eating a balanced diet and getting adequate sleep.
-Encourage your caregiver to care for him or herself, too.
+Many caregivers neglect their own health when they’re helping a loved one with MS. The needs and desires of the patient should not supersede a caregiver’s needs.
+It’s important to get regular exercise, eat a balanced diet, and get adequate sleep.
+Encourage your caregivers to properly take care of themselves.
 You’ll both benefit in the end.